mehtaharsh16/Database-driven-website/README.md

 This is an e-commerce website for the Brooklyn-based indie rock band Fair Visions.

-The site is purely for academic purposes; it does not currently sell any real items.
+The site is purely for academic purposes; it does not currently sell any real items, and is not publicly accesible.

 The site is coded with PHP and HTML, while integrating a backend database with mySQLi queries, and it runs through C-Panel on a private server at Montclair State University.
 All code is provided in the "Full Project Contents" folder.